carpentries-incubator/workflows-nextflow/_episodes/08-nfcore.md

 ## What are nf-core pipelines?

-nf-core pipelines are an organised collection of Nextflow scripts, configuration files, software specifications,  and documentation hosted on GitHub.
+nf-core pipelines are an organised folder containing Nextflow scripts,  other non-nextflow scripts (written in any language), configuration files, software specifications, and documentation hosted on GitHub.
 There is generally a single pipeline for a given data and analysis type e.g. There is a single pipeline for bulk RNA-Seq.
+All nf-core pipelines are distributed under the, permissive free software, [MIT licences](https://en.wikipedia.org/wiki/MIT_License).

-### Software
+### Software Packaging

+nf-core pipelines define external software packaging using two files;

+* `environment.yml`: conda environment file, list all software dependencies and versions.
+* `Dockerfile`: A plain text file that contains all command line command used to assemble the image.
+Docker images are created using conda and the `environment.yml` file.

-Software dependencies are handled with docker containers which Nextflow downloads for you.
-Where possible, pipelines come with built-in bioconda support, so if you can't use software containers the dependencies can still be handled automatically using conda.
+Due to reproducibility issues that conda environments sometimes have it is recommended to run the pipeline in a containerised fashion which can de done using docker or singularity containers.
+However, if you can't use software containers the dependencies can still be handled automatically using conda.

+It is Nextflow that handles the downloading of containers and creation conda environments.

 ### CI Testing